sr99622/libonvif/README.md

 * #### Folder

   A virtual environment Folder is a subdirectory on the disk containing all the files necessary to run a particular version of Python.
 This allows a Python version separate from the system installed version to operate independently.
 Python has been optimized to minimize the size of the Folder, so the virtual environments are lightwieght.
 The virtual environment Folder is created by a call to the venv module as ```python3 -m venv <name>```, where ```<name>``` is chosen by the user.
 Note that ```<name>``` is traditionally entered as a relative path name, but a full path name is valid.
-Note that some Linux distributoons have the venv module included by default, while other distributions require the installation of additional libraries.
+Note that some Linux distributions have the venv module included by default, while other distributions require the installation of additional libraries.

 * #### Shell Variables